top of page

 • May 5

 Open floor plans have become a hallmark of modern home design, and for good reason.
-They offer a sense of space, light, and connection that traditional layouts often lack.
-But before you start knocking down walls, it’s important to understand the full picture.
-At Pinnacle, we believe in designing spaces that suit your lifestyle, not just trends.
+They offer a sense of space, light, and connectivity that traditional layouts often lack.
+However, before you start knocking down walls, it’s crucial to understand the full picture.
+At Pinnacle, we believe in designing spaces that fit your lifestyle, not just following trends.
 Let’s explore the pros and cons of open floor plans to help you decide if this concept is right for your next remodel.

-I think the biggest benefit of an open floor plan is connection with family and friends.
-If you love having friends and family over, an open floor plan makes it easy to cook, socialize, and relax all in one connected space.
-You’re no longer stuck in the kitchen while everyone else gathers in the living room.
-I know this is a big pro for my family.
-We love to host people at our home, and an open floor plan enables us to do that better.
+One of the biggest benefits of an open floor plan is the ability to connect with family and friends.
+If you enjoy hosting gatherings, an open layout allows you to cook, socialize, and relax in one connected space.
+You won’t feel isolated in the kitchen while everyone else enjoys the living room.
+This setup has been a game changer for my family.
+We love having guests, and the open floor plan helps us do that more effectively.

-Another benefit of an open floor plan is that natural light can freely flow through the space.
-The space feels more open and airy.
-This not only brightens your home, but also creates a warm, welcoming atmosphere.
+Another advantage of open floor plans is the seamless flow of natural light.
+This design creates a more open and airy feel.
+It not only brightens your home but also fosters a warm, welcoming atmosphere.

-I have a large family, and our open floor plan really eliminates the potential for bottlenecks that can come from narrow hallways and small doorways.
-Whether you're hosting a holiday party or just moving from the kitchen to the living room, the space feels more accessible and user-friendly.
+With a large family, I’ve found that an open layout significantly reduces bottlenecks caused by narrow hallways and small doorways.
+Whether you’re hosting a holiday party or moving from the kitchen to the living room, the space feels more accessible.
+This user-friendly design makes it easier for everyone to navigate.

 Cons of Open Floor Plans

-With fewer walls, it can be difficult to find a quiet spot when you need it.
-If you work from home, have young children, or just appreciate some solitude, the openness may pose a challenge.
-There are many times I’ve wished for a quiet living room where I could close a door and focus on my book!
+One downside is the lack of privacy.
+With fewer walls, it may be difficult to find a quiet spot when needed.
+For those who work from home, have young children, or value solitude, this openness can present challenges.
+There have been many moments where I wished for a secluded area to focus on my book!

-Open spaces mean open acoustics.
-Conversations, TVs, and kitchen noise travel more freely, which can lead to a noisier living environment -- especially if you have a bunch of kids like me!
-I know there are times my wife wishes that there was a separate, isolated room for Sunday afternoon Pittsburgh Steelers games!
+Another consideration is acoustics.
+Open spaces mean that sounds carry more freely.
+Conversations, TVs, and kitchen noise can create a livelier, sometimes noisier environment—especially if you have kids like I do!
+My wife often wishes we had a separate room for watching our Sunday Pittsburgh Steelers games.

 Written by: Christian Raab

 Christian is the founder and owner of Pinnacle.
-He began the company here in Wichita in January of 2012.
-He grew up in Pittsburg, Pennsylvania, working the summers with his neighbor, who was a contractor.
-He later went to school to earn his degree in business with a construction emphasis.
-Christian’s vision for the company has always been to provide homeowners with a great experience as they work with a professional team they can trust.
+He established the company in Wichita in January 2012.
+Growing up in Pittsburg, Pennsylvania, he worked summers with a neighbor who was a contractor.
+Later, he earned his degree in business with a construction emphasis.
+Christian’s vision has always been to provide homeowners with a fantastic experience as they partner with a professional team they can trust.

-When Christian isn’t at the office, you can find him spending time with his five kids, woodworking, and watching the Steelers.
+When Christian isn’t at the office, you can find him spending time with his five kids, woodworking, and cheering on the Steelers.

 Comments